Boost Productivity

 Vlad Kovalskiy

-1. Involving themselves in a new business model, not suitable for their capacity
+1. Choosing a business model, not suitable for their capacity

 Many people want to start a small business, but they quickly run into difficulties due to dealing with the wrong business type.
 As an example, a sole proprietorship business is perceived to be incredibly financially wise.
 However, in some cases, the risky aspect of this type of enterprise is that you may lose all the revenue streams you've ever claimed to hold simply by making a single mistake.

-This is because all of the business actions and liabilities are owned up by a single person, which will cause a drastic loss to the entire company.
+This is because all of the business actions and liabilities are the responsibility of a single person, which will cause a drastic loss to the entire company.
 If you are a new entrepreneur, you might not be aware of such subtleties.

 2. Assuming they can handle everything by themselves